MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-medimageinsight.md

 If you are fine tuning the model, you can change these parameters to better suit your application needs.

-### Supported Image Formats
+### Supported image formats
 The deployed model API supports images encoded in PNG format.

-Upon receiving the images the model does pre-processing which involves compressing and resizing the images to 512x512 pixels.
+Upon receiving the images the model does pre-processing which involves compressing and resizing the images to `512x512` pixels.

 The preferred format is lossless PNG containing either an 8-bit monochromatic or RGB image.
 For optimization purposes, you can perform resizing on the client side to reduce network traffic.